-The knowledge, competencies, and attitudes expected of EDUC 3500 Student Teachers are based on the Alberta Education TQS.
+The knowledge, competencies and attitudes expected of EDUC 3600 Student Teachers are based upon the Alberta Education Teaching Quality Standard (TQS).
+They can be described as extensions of those expected in EDUC 3500.
 They include:

-- Professional Body of Knowledge - Planning: single lessons initially extending to a series of connected lessons (not an entire unit). - Instruction: familiarity with and confident use of several teaching strategies applicable across grades and subject areas such as brainstorming, discussion, and questioning techniques. - Assessment and evaluation: conduct assessment and evaluation of student learning using informal procedures such as checklists, simple teacher-made tests, and anecdotal notations. - Classroom Leadership and Management follow routines established by Teacher Associate such as giving directions and facilitating transitions from one learning activity to another and develop communication and classroom control strategies as needed to maintain a productive, inclusive, and respectful learning environment.
+Professional Body of Knowledge

+- o Planning: a unit of instruction planned and delivered in its entirety - Instruction: familiarity with and confident use of several teaching strategies, particularly those related to the major subject.
+In addition, there should be flexible use of strategies and appropriate related decision-making. - Assessment and evaluation: conduct assessment and evaluation of student learning using informal and formal procedures and use the results in planning for the instruction. - Classroom Leadership and Management follow routines established by Teacher Associate such as giving directions and facilitating transitions from one learning activity to another and develop communication and classroom control strategies as needed to maintain a productive, inclusive, and respectful learning environment. - Presence confidently use voice and non-verbal communication appropriate to context and purpose.

-- Presence confidently use voice and non-verbal communication appropriate to context and purpose. - Organization maintain level of organization of classroom facilities and materials established by Teacher Associate and keep personal materials and records in orderly, accessible fashion. - Reflection and Self-assessment critique each lesson taught identifying obvious strengths and short-comings in both teacher performance and student learning opportunities and be able to identify the cause and effect relationship between the two factors.
+- Organization maintain level of organization of classroom facilities and materials established by Teacher Associate and make adjustments as needed.
+Keep personal materials and records (including records of student performance) in an orderly, accessible fashion. - Reflection and Self-assessment critique each lesson taught identifying obvious strengths and short-comings in both teacher performance and student learning opportunities and be able to identify the cause and effect relationship between the two factors.
 Record reflections on lesson plans, in journals, and in portfolios as per University Consultant's expectations.
-Usually PS I Student Teachers are expected to formally evaluate at least one lesson taught per day.
+Usually Student Teachers in PS II are expected to formally evaluate at least one lesson per day.